NahuelUboldi/detras-del-armario/README.md

 ## Description

-This is React app made in colaboration with the argentinian writer Sofía Contreras Canard.
-It was one of the 40 finalist of over 4500 participants in the 2020 Digital Stories Contest by Itaú Fundation.
-It has also been declared a initiative of cultural interest by the city council of Anisacate in 2021.
+This is a React app made in colaboration with the argentinian writer Sofía Contreras Canard.

+The app was selected as one of the 40 finalists of over 4500 participants in the 2020 Digital Stories Contest by Itaú Foundation.
+It has also been declared an initiative of cultural interest by the city council of Anisacate in 2021.

-The app recreates a story writed by Sofía using data provided by the user in an interactive way.
+It recreates a story written by Sofía utilizing data interactively provided by the user.

 You can visit the live web app following this [link](https://sofiacanard.com/cuentodigital/)